recipeyak/recipeyak/README.md

 docker-compose -f docker-compose-dev.yml exec django sh boostrap-dev.sh
 ```

+### Updating dependencies
+#### Python
+After changing the Pipfile, you must do the following rebuild the django container and bring up docker compose so the new Pipfile can be copied from the container (`docker-compose -f docker-compose-dev.yml up --build django`).

+__Note:__ If you update the version of `psycopg2`, you must update the `backend/Dockerfile-dev` to match.
+We install this package in this way to reduce the container size.

 ### Testing OAuth
 1. create an `.env-dev` file based on `.env-example` with proper redirect uri's for local development.
 2. Configure the identity provider to enable the correct redirect url.